The new Windows 10 update has been called many names over the past few months, including Redstone 4, Version 1803, and Spring Creators Update.

 - New Visuals: Blurred taskbars and a new hover effect that follows the cursor around the Start Menu’s live tiles, apps list, notifications, and Quick Actions in the Action Center give a fresh look.

-- My People: improved with a few new settings and behaviors.
+- My People: This feature is mproved with a few new settings and behaviors.
 Users can drag contacts to arrange them on the taskbar and pin excess contacts in the hub.

 - Microsoft Edge: The browser is now higher functioning with fewer crashes and is faster and cleaner than before.
 Edge also now has the same fluent design theme as the rest of Windows 10.